 How To Create Web Server On PC, The Fast Way

 Every blogger should have a test site.
 I have 5, (3 online 2 offline/localhost).
-Why test site, some may asked.
-Test sites allows you to put your website (whether it is a blog, forum, CMS, etc) to a test and experiment it locally (even if you are offline) with new plug-ins/themes so you don’t have to interrupt your on-running live site all the time.
-Click to skip if you already know about Apache web server.
+Why test site, some may ask.
+Test sites allow you to put your website (whether it is a blog, forum, CMS, etc) to a test and experiment it locally (even if you are offline) with new plug-ins/themes so you don’t have to interrupt your on-running live site all the time.

 A little background information..

-How do you achieve test site on local PC and make sure it react exactly like your pay hosting?
+How do you achieve test site on local PC and make sure it reacts exactly like your pay hosting?
 Before I start writing mine, I checked out Wiki-How just to make sure the end results of theirs and mine will still be the same.

 Wiki-How break the installation of web server into 4 parts, the installing of